The best way to find yourself is to lose yourself in the service of others - Mahatma Gandhi

-Student Volunteer Programme has worked with the High on Life Foundation (anti-drug addiction campaigning), Khoj Museum (science education), Prabhat Education Foundation (accessibility education), SRISTI (organic farming), and Project TIDE (generating teaching aids) among the other non-profit organisations in Ahmedabad
+The Student Volunteer Programme has worked with the High on Life Foundation (anti-drug addiction campaigning), Humankind (creating teaching aids and conducting sessions for students from under-resourced schools), Khoj Museum (science education), Prabhat Education Foundation (special needs education), GIAN (grassroots innovations) and TIDE Foundation (generating teaching materials), among other non-profit organisations in Ahmedabad.

 Bachelor of Technology